rust-stuco/lectures/week2/ownership_p1.md

 ---

-# Manual Memory Management
+# C's Proposal: Memory Footgun

-* Using `malloc` and `free` can lead to all sorts of undefined behavior
+Using `malloc` and `free` can lead to all sorts of undefined behavior.

 * Unless you are the perfect developer...
 * Who _never_ writes a bug...
-  * You're bound to shoot yourself in the foot
+* You're bound to shoot yourself in the foot!
-* It would be great if the compiler knew:
-  * At what point the variable needs memory
-  * At what point the memory is no longer needed
-* Idea: **what if we tied memory allocation to the scope of a variable?**

 <!-- Because developers who never write bugs definitely exist -_- -->